Azure Data Lake Storage Gen2 with Python

 ]

-Deleting directories and files within is also supported as an atomic operation
+Deleting directories (and their files) is also supported as an atomic operation:

 directory_client = filesystem_client.get_directory_client('incoming/date=2019-01-02')